MethodsAndPractices/vsteam/.docs/Show-VSTeam.md

 Show-VSTeam
 ```

-This will open a browser to the TFS or AzD site
+This will open a browser to the Azure DevOps site

 ## PARAMETERS